 Mabira Coffee Farmers Association is a member of NUCAFE established in 2008.
 It is located in Buikwe District (0.3144° N, 32.9888° E), Nkokonjeru Town Council with 1116 members, 894 men and 222 women in the Mabira forest catchment area to the north, Lake Victoria to the south and the source River Sezibwa which crosses through most of the district flowing northwards to join the River Nile.

-The farmers produce high quality shade grown specialty robusta coffee with unique natural characteristics such as the aroma, taste, as well as the physical characteristics of the coffee beans.
+The farmers produce high-quality shade-grown specialty robusta coffee with unique natural characteristics such as the aroma, taste, as well as physical characteristics of the coffee beans.

 The 1116 members of the association have undergone a 4C compliance and code of conduct and they are verified.

-The association’s activities are managed by a youth farmer called Kizza Isaaya who has received trainings from NUCAFE in order to manage the affairs of the association and technically backstop farmers in areas such as leadership and governance, marketing and agronomy.
+The association’s activities are managed by a youth farmer called Kizza Isaaya who has received training from NUCAFE in order to manage the affairs of the association and technically backstop farmers in areas such as leadership and governance, marketing, and agronomy.

-“As a youth into coffee farming, I want to develop and prosper so that my fellow youths can too engage into coffee production in order to improve their standard of living,” he said.
-As an association we are committed to and driven by the passion for improving farmers’ well being especially to be able to provide for their families the basic necessities like food, water, health services, and education to transform their communities while focusing on their customer satisfaction.
+“As a youth into coffee farming, I want to develop and prosper so that my fellow youths can too engage in coffee production in order to improve their standard of living,” he said.
+As an association, we are committed to and driven by the passion for improving farmers’ well-being especially to be able to provide for their families the basic necessities like food, water, health services, and education to transform their communities while focusing on their customer satisfaction.